mhminai/pandemic/README.md

 Citation processing in pandoc is also excellent.
 We hope to leverage that and the simplistic markdown language itself.

+Currently we have support for AOM and APA style papers

 ### What is this repository for? ###

 * CSLs, LATEX and .docx templates for journals in the management area